flux-framework/flux-spack/README.md

 # Flux Spack

+**NOTE** this will soon be deprecated in favor of [https://github.com/flux-framework/spack/](https://github.com/flux-framework/spack/), which has the same content alongside a spack install on the develop branch.
+Actions have been disabled here.

 This is a testing repository for ideas to:

 1. Perform automated builds at some frequency to ensure flux packages build with spack